a-man-has-no-name73/flaskWeb-App/RENDER_DEPLOYMENT_GUIDE.md

 # Render Deployment Guide for Sleep Stage Prediction App

+## ⚠️ CRITICAL: Render Python Version Issue

+**Render doesn't always follow `runtime.txt`** and may use Python 3.13 by default.
+The requirements.txt has been updated for Python 3.13 compatibility.

 ## Files Created for Render:

-1. requirements.txt - Python dependencies
+1. requirements.txt - Python 3.13 compatible dependencies
-2. runtime.txt - Python version specification
+2. runtime.txt - Python version (may be ignored by Render)
 3. Procfile - How to start the app
 4. Modified app.py - Updated for production

 ## Render Deployment Steps:

-### 1. Create GitHub Repository
+### 1. Create GitHub Repository ✅ (Already Done)

-- Create a new repository on GitHub
-- Upload all your files:
-  - app.py
-  - fold1_model.keras
-  - templates/ folder
-  - requirements.txt
-  - runtime.txt
-  - Procfile
+Your repository is ready at: https://github.com/a-man-has-no-name73/flaskWeb-App.git

 ### 2. Deploy on Render